Skip to content

 Apartments may not be used for commercial purposes.
 Residents, members of their family, friends, visitors or guests may not operate a business or other commercial activity from their apartment without prior written approval of the Director or his/her designee.

-Residents may post signs and notices, (no greater than 5 ½ ” X 8 ½ ”), on the bulletin boards located in building stairwells, laundry rooms and foyers, (in the case of Medical Plaza).
+Residents may post one sign or notice per board, (no greater than 5 ½ ” X 8 ½ ”), on the bulletin boards located in building stairwells, laundry rooms and foyers.
 Residents may not cover previously posted signs and notices with their own.
 Signs, notices, and posters may also be posted on the Main Office lobby kiosk.
 Such signs and notices may deal with any subject matter including, but not limited to, notices of meetings or events and expressions of positions and ideas on social or political topics, and must clearly identify the author or sponsor of the post and the date it is posted.

 Posts containing defamation and/or obscenity will not be tolerated and will be removed.